Beth526/metis_project_4/README.md

 ## [*Word2Vec Model and Document Centroid Notebook*](https://github.com/Beth526/metis_project_4/blob/main/Project4_Word2Vec.ipynb)

 Next, I tried making a small Word2Vec model from the abstract corpus.
 It was a CBOW model with a window size of 5 and a vector size of 30.
-This small model was only 25Mb in size but I think it had captured some really nice relationships between biological terms because the corpus was so specific:
+This small model was only 25Mb in size but I think it had captured some really nice relationships between biological terms because the corpus was so specific.
+It is also available under Pickled Files.

 ![Receptor Ligand Pair Embeddings](https://github.com/Beth526/metis_project_4/blob/main/receptor_ligand_embeddings.jpg)